 In 2018, PLDT, as the ultimate Parent Company of PCEV, VIH, Vision Investment Holdings Pte.
-Ltd., or Vision, an entity indirectly controlled by KKR and Cerulean Investment Limited, or Cerulean, an entity indirectly owned and controlled by Tencent, International Finance Corporation, IFC, and IFC Emerging Asia Fund, or IFC EAF, a fund managed by IFC Asset Management Company, or IFC AMC, entered into subscription agreements to subscribe VIH's Convertible Class A Preferred Shares with a total subscription price amounting to US\$215 million.
-As a result, PCEV's ownership was diluted to 48.85% and retained two out of five Board of Directors eats in VIH.
-Consequently, in November 2018, VIH was deconsolidated and the fair market value of the investment amounting to Php10,748 million was recorded as an investment in associate and PCEV recognized gain on deconsolidation amounting to Php12,054 million, which was presented as part of "Other income (expenses) - net" account in our consolidated statement.
+Ltd., or Vision, an entity indirectly controlled by KKR, Cerulean Investment Limited, or Cerulean, an entity indirectly owned and controlled by Tencent, International Finance Corporation, or IFC, and IFC Emerging Asia Fund, or IFC EAF, a fund managed by IFC Asset Management Company, or IFC AMC, entered into subscription agreements to subscribe VIH's Convertible Class A preferred shares with a total subscription price amounting to US\$215 million.
+As a result, PCEV's ownership was diluted to 48.74% and retained two out of five BOD seats in VIH, which resulted to a loss of control.
+Consequently, PCEV accounted for its remaining interest in VIH as an investment in an associate.